Editor’s note: this list has been freshly updated for 2026!

 Flowbase's navigation components

-Much like Relume, Flowbase is even better if you use Webflow.
-You can copy any template or component and paste it directly into your Webflow site.
+Flowbase provides even more value if you use Webflow or Framer.
+You can copy any template or component and paste it directly into your Webflow or Framer site.

-Even if you don’t use Webflow, the design assets are still incredibly useful.
+Even if you don’t use either of those two builders, the design assets are still incredibly useful.

 Flowbase’s pricing varies.
 You can purchase templates for a set price, access certain components for free, or get access to all components with their monthly membership.